splunk/seckit_sa_geolocation/README-test.md

 ```
 **Note:** If TEST_TYPE is `modinput_functional`, `modinput_others` or `ui`, also set all variables in [test_credentials.env](test_credentials.env) file with appropriate values encoded with base64.

-4. Docker Build and test execution:
+4. Docker Build and test execution
 ```bash
 docker-compose -f docker-compose.yml build